 If you’ve ever held your hand to a glass windowpane in the wintertime, then you know that it’s a huge source of cold air.
 Keep curtains and blinds open during the day to allow the sun to enter, but when night falls, make sure to close them tight.
 Ditch the airy sheets for thermal-insulated curtains and drapes to help trap heat and prevent cold drafts from wafting around the house.

 Warm Up with Your Rug

 Not only do rugs anchor and add texture to a room, but they can also help it retain warmth.
-Consider the material of your rug the same way you would consider the material of a coat.
-You would never wear silk or cotton in the winter to stay warm, so your home shouldn’t either.
+Think about the material of your rug the same way you would think about the material of a coat.
+You would never wear silk or lightweight cotton in the winter to stay warm, so your home shouldn’t either.
 Luckily, wool is the warmest and most common material used for rugs.
 Strong and cozy, we recommend a large wool area rug for maximum heat retention.